ropensci/beautier/README.md

 Use [BEASTmasteR](https://github.com/nmatzke/BEASTmasteR) for tip-dating analyses using fossils as dated terminal taxa.

-For doing other things with BEAST2, use [RBeast](https://github.com/beast-dev/RBeast).
+Use [RBeast](https://github.com/beast-dev/RBeast) for other things.

 ## Supported